 Stay Safe Online appears to be the parent cyber security program and references to Stop Think Connect for many points.
 Stay Safe Online is still useful as a resource because it includes more in-depth information and definitions over what can be found on Stop Think Connect.
 Also, Stay Safe Online includes additional resources for businesses, reporting cyber-attacks (of limited use to our needs), and a section dealing with mobile devices.
-Aspects of this training and links to helpful videos have been included in the WEC-created Security Awareness webinar series for Wisconsin's local election officials v.
-Stop.
-Think.
-Connect.
-(National Cyber Security Alliance)
+Aspects of this training and links to helpful videos have been included in the WEC-created Security Awareness webinar series for Wisconsin's local election officials b.
+EAC in-Person Training for Local Election Officials